ShirleyZ/Story-Idea-Website/README.md

 This website was created for the fourth assignment of BENV1042 WWW in Presentation and Comm.

 Code used in this website include HTML and CSS.
-It's a simple Web 1.0 site that aims to display information.
+It's a simple site that aims to display information.